The NCAA Tournament expanded in 1985, making March Madness what it is today

 Finished: Lost to No. 2 Oklahoma 81-75 in Elite Eight

-Mizzou blew past Miami, Ohio State and UCLA to become the only No. 12 seed to make the Elite Eight, where they faced Big 12 rival Oklahoma.
+Mizzou blew past Miami, Ohio State and UCLA to become the first No. 12 seed to make the Elite Eight (Oregon State did it in 2021), where they faced Big 12 rival Oklahoma.
 During the regular season, the Tigers lost to the Sooners 84-71 and they came up short again in the tournament as well.
-Nevertheless, no team seeded that low has made it so far.
+Nevertheless, they were the first team seeded that low to make it so far.

 No. 11 — LSU (1986)